Serving in Poland

 Volunteers in Siedlce stay at Reymontowka, a 19th century manor house set in the picturesque Polish countryside and located twelve miles outside the city center.
-This lovely facility belongs to the county government of Siedlce and, in addition to being a home for Global Volunteers, it is used for numerous cultural events and conferences.
-Local residents are also able to rent some of its space to hold special celebrations such as weddings, company picnics, or other celebrations.
-Double and single rooms are available as well as triple and quadruple rooms that can accommodate families volunteering together.
-Each room is equipped with a private bathroom and a TV with the BBC channel.
+This lovely facility belongs to the county government of Siedlce, and, in addition to being a home for Global Volunteers, it is used for numerous cultural events and conferences.
+Local residents can also rent some of its space to hold special celebrations such as weddings, company picnics, or other celebrations.
+Double and single rooms (the first 5 singles requested can be accommodated) are available, as well as triple and quadruple rooms that can accommodate families volunteering together.
+Each room has a private bathroom and a TV with the BBC channel.
 It is a two-story building.
 Global Volunteers has a special resource room dedicated to planning lessons.
 The resource room has a very extensive collection of teaching materials that can be used in the lessons as well as a copy machine.
 There is a bar, a tennis court, and an outdoor swimming pool on the grounds of Reymontowka.
 More photos of Reymontowka are available here.

 Note: transportation for free-time activities is not included.